buu342/N64-UNFLoader/USB+Debug Library/README.md

 </br>

 ### How to use the USB library
 Simply include the `usb.c` and `usb.h` in your project.
 You must call `usb_initialize()` once before doing anything else.
 The library features a read and write function for USB communication.
 You can edit `usb.h` to configure some aspects of the library.
+If you intend to use the USB library in libdragon, you must uncomment `#define LIBDRAGON` in `usb.h`.
 <details><summary>Included functions list</summary>
 <p>